d-strobel/mage-fish-completions/README.md

 # Mage fish completions
 Fish shell completions for Magefile targets, enabling easy navigation and execution of Mage tasks with tab completions.

-Currently, it completes only the mage targets.
+Currently, it completes only the mage targets and target parameters.

 ## About Mage